unacast/pure-sdk-android/Changelog/README.md

 ## Changelog

-### 1.2.25
-- Fixed issue with log not being cleared if reaching the entry limit

-### 1.2.24
-- Now ignores accuracy and bearing properties if not available

-### 1.2.23
-- Added missing Id4 for cell info

-### 1.2.22
-- Fixed timestamps in cell info

-### 1.2.21
-- CellInfo collection is now configurable

-### 1.2.20
-- Added CellInfo
-- New metrics collected for Wifi

 ### 1.2.19
 - Now reports if Play Services is missing permissions
 - The SDK should now prevent Play Services from reporting apps using the SDK if any permission is missing